kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

 First, follow Hugo's tutorial on how to [host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

-Second, make sure your Workflow Permissons for the your project is set to `Read and write permissions`:
+Second, make sure your Workflow Permissons for your project are set to `Read and write`:
 1. Go to your project settings in Github
 2. Click on Actions, and then General
 3. Scroll to the bottom to change your default Workflow permissions